IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 ...
 ```

 This creates 2 Istio objects: Gateway and VirtualService, both in the `default` namespace.
 The Gateway definition basically allows to direct requests via HTTPS to services in the `default` namespace.
-The VirtualService definition maps specific paths/URIs to services in the namespace.
-We will create these service later in this exercise.

 ![](../../images/Gateway+VirtualService.png)

+The VirtualService definition for this Gateway uses matching rules to map specific paths/URIs to services that do not exist at the moment, we will create them later.
+If you look in the YAML file, you can see 3 "match" rules, they are all based on the "hosts" definition which is the Ingress URL:
+* "https://INGRESSURL/auth" routes to the Keycloak service on port 8080
+* "https://INGRESSURL/articles" routes to the Web-API service on port 8081
+* "https://INGRESSURL", the root ('/') without a path, routes to the Web-App on port 80, this is the service that delivers the frontend app to the browser

 ### Step 8: Apply the change